Frederick VIII of Denmark

 Frederik VIII (Christian Frederik Vilhelm Carl; 3 June 1843 – 14 May 1912) was King of Denmark from 29 January 1906 until his death in 1912.

-As the eldest son of King Christian IX, nicknamed "the father-in-law of Europe", Frederick was related to royalty throughout Europe.
+As the eldest son of King Christian IX, nicknamed "the father-in-law of Europe", and grandfather of Europe Frederick was related to royalty throughout Europe.
 He was heir apparent to the Danish throne and served as crown prince for more than 42 years.
 During the long reign of his father, he was largely excluded from influence and political power.

 Upon his father's death in 1906, he acceded to the throne at the advanced age of 62.
 In many ways, Frederick VIII was a liberal monarch who was much more favorable to the new parliamentary system introduced in 1901 than his father had been, being reform-minded and democratically inclined.
 Due to his late accession to the throne, however, Frederick's reign would last only six years, throughout which he was plagued by ill health.

 Frederick VIII was married to Louise of Sweden, with whom he had eight children.
 Their eldest son succeeded his father as Christian X, while their second son, Carl, ascended the Norwegian throne as Haakon VII in 1905.